 It gets better.
 In singleplayer, attempting to capture a Vaygr Carrier or Shipyard simply cripples it, permanently disabling all its weapons, systems, and other functions.
 This is presumably to prevent the player using Vaygr technology, and to avoid campaign events potentially breaking because key ships are still 'alive' despite no longer being hostile.

 Handwaved in the case of the Gatekeeper Dreadnaught in HW2, which is specifically stated to be compatible with Hiigaran control systems and crew training.
-For some reason.
+This might be due to a (hinted-at) species-wide Luke, I Am Your Father between the Progenitors and the Hiigarans.

 Protection Mission: Done in several missions of HW1 with the Mothership, and again in HW2 with various allied targets.